nseddon/Phishing_versus_Legitimate_Sites/README.md

 Finally, we would like to see if there were three clear factors that could be used by the layman to determine the legitimacy of a website to best protect themselves from malicious sites.

 ## Presentation
-* Lawrence and Dolores for creation.
-All four will present a section for the final.
 * Presentation mock up completed and uploaded into resources folder
 * Google slides https://docs.google.com/presentation/d/1Tlc5y2ZqGBQr2aUP3seLvCaXqkYhqNN9U3v5q_ywOac/edit#slide=id.p